sqrl-lang/sqrl/packages/sqrl-redis-functions/README.md

 # `sqrl-redis-functions` package

 This package includes functions for some counters and services running on top of redis.
-It may be useful as a starting point for creating your own simple SQRL function packs.

-## count()

-Provides sliding window simple counters.
-This is useful for answering questions such as "How many times have I seen this IP addreses in the last hour?".

-## countUnique()

-Provides sliding window set cardinality counters.
-This is useful for answering questions such as "How many different IP addreses have I seen for this user in the last hour?".

-## rateLimit(), rateLimited()

-Provides a token bucket rate limiter.
-This is useful for answering questions such as "Have I seen more that X requests for this user in the last Y hours?".

-## sessionize()

-Provides sessionization based on a set of features and time.
-This is useful for grouping actions by IP addresses or users based on time windows.

-## addLabel(), removeLabel(), hasLabel()

-Provides basic labeling abilities
+For more information please see the [sqrl-redis-functions documentation](https://twitter.github.io/sqrl/packages/sqrl-redis-functions.html) on the website.

 # SQRL documentation